Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 To ensure you’re successfully scaling yourself as you scale your company, you need to invest your newfound time in high-impact tasks that move the needle.

-That’s why we developed a time management approach called Whitespace Time.
+That’s why we recommend a powerful time management approach called Whitespace Time.
 Put simply, Whitespace is all about focusing on what’s proactive and important rather than what’s reactive and urgent.

 Get your free copy of our Whitespace Time – A Guide to Proactive Time Management eBook here, to ensure you’re successfully scaling yourself by carving out time to focus on what matters most!